Assumption College, Kilmore: Sport

-Old Collegians Association (and football team)
+Old Collegians Association

 The College has an active Old Collegians Association.
 Its functions include support for the College, arranging social functions and regional reunions, facilitating class reunions and contributing to the College magazine Shandon Calls.

+Old Collegians Football Team

 In 1964, the Old Collegians Association entered a team in the Victorian Amateur Football League (VAFL) with some early success.
 However, because many old collegians return to live in rural Victoria and NSW, maintaining a stand-alone team has proven difficult.
-Since 2011 the Old Collegians team has participated in the VAFL as Prahran Football Club.
-The team has been successful as it won Division 2 in 2018 and is currently playing in Division 1.
+Since 2011, the Old Collegians team has participated in the VAFL as Prahran Football Club.
+The team has been successful, as it won Division 2 in 2018 and is currently playing in Division 1.